LineIndent/fletxible/README.md

 ## 1. Installation

-To use Flet Material, you need to have the following installed:
+To use Flexible, you need to have the following installed:

 -   Latest version of Flet
 -   Python 3.5+